swagger-api/swagger-js/README.md

   responseContentType,

-  (http), // You can also override the HTTP client completely }
+  (http), // You can also override the HTTP client completely (userFetch), // Alternatively you can just override the fetch method (if you want to use request.js or some other HttpAgent)
+}

 // Creates a request object compatible with HTTP client interface.